kudobuilder/kudo.dev/content/docs/examples/backups.md

 ## MySQL

-Create an instance of MySQL using the provided sample Operator:
+Create an instance of MySQL using the provided sample operator:

 ```bash
 $ kubectl apply -f config/samples/mysql.yaml